meditationstuff/protocol_1/auxiliary.md

 open mind:

-Explore having an open mind about particular things that come up (beliefs, assertions, certainties…), as they come up,  one-by-one or otherwise: Might it actually be different than that?
+Explore having an open mind about particular things that come up (beliefs, assertions, certainties...), as they come up,  one-by-one or otherwise: Might it actually be different than that?
 What might it be instead?

 already-ness: